What Is the State of Hunger in the World?

 shutterstock 2023582256 (1)

-Over the years, steadily-growing hunger has become a global catastrophe throughout many regions.
-According to the World Food Programme (WFP, 2024), nearly 800 million people suffer from hunger, while 42.3 million people are encountering emergency hunger levels.
-World hunger isn’t simply a lack of food, rather it’s a web of many underlying factors.
+World hunger isn’t simply a lack of food; rather it’s a web of many underlying factors.
 An overwhelming majority of the regions suffering from hunger and malnutrition are in the grips of conflict, experiencing economic turmoil, poverty, or dealing with the cascading effects of the climate crisis.
-Several countries are concurrently experiencing these leading factors among them include Mali, Haiti, South Sudan, and Palestine (UN, 2024).
+Indeed 65% of 343 million facing acute hunger are in countries experiencing these leading factors in the Middle East, East, Central and West Africa the Caribbean, southern Asia and Eastern Europe (WFP, 2025).

 Conflict remains the largest catalyst for skyrocketing levels of hunger throughout the world.
 Violence and war force families to flee, lose income, and ruin the economic infrastructure of a country.
-Additionally, dramatic climate changes, such as droughts and excessive rain falls, also contribute to food shortages and lessen the chances of communities being able to properly grow their crops.
+Additionally, dramatic climate changes, such as droughts and excessive rainfalls, also contribute to food shortages and lessen the chances of communities being able to properly grow their crops.

-Those most affected by chronic hunger include children, women, and the elderly.
-More than half of the hungriest people are women, including those who are pregnant (UN WFP, 2023).
 Chronic malnutrition extends far beyond an empty stomach as it affects both cognitive and physical development, which can have an everlasting impact on an individual, especially children.
 Hunger leads to many poor health outcomes primarily in groups that are already vulnerable.

 At Zakat Foundation of America, our value-centric vision includes serving the neediest of communities, which include addressing the global food crisis.
 We firmly believe that access to food and clean water is a basic human right.
 Our core values include ensuring that human dignity remains at the forefront of our work.
 Our growing global food security program now feeds an astonishing 10 million meals per year in the most affected countries throughout the world.